 Employees hired for senior management roles are often presented with a formal employment agreement.
-Herrmann and Murphy’s attorneys are experienced at both drafting these agreements and in negotiating these agreements on behalf of individuals.
+Herrmann and Murphy’s employment law attorneys are experienced at both drafting and in negotiating executive compensation agreements on behalf of individuals.

-There are many pitfalls to consider in light of the usual “at-will” employment rule that these agreements need to overcome if they are going to be of any use at all for the executive.
+There are many pitfalls to consider in light of the usual “at-will” employment rule that compensation agreements need to overcome if they are going to be of any use at all for the executive.
 This usually means that the agreement must include a specific duration for the contract.
-Contracts that say employment is “indefinite,” “permanent,” “forever,” or “until terminated” are all unenforceable and viewed by the courts as at-will employment, no matter what else the agreement may provide.
+Employment contracts that say employment is “indefinite,” “permanent,” “forever,” or “until terminated” are all unenforceable and viewed by the courts as at-will employment, no matter what else the agreement may provide.

 These agreements are usually drafted to benefit the company more than the executive.
 Common areas where we have been successful in negotiating additional terms to protect the individual executive include: compensation terms, equity provisions, severance benefits, guaranteed terms of employment, limited “for cause” reasons for ending the relationship, enumerated “good reasons” the executive may resign and still receive severance and equity benefits, and the non-compete and non-solicitation provisions.